-7.6 Allocation of fees and expenses between Funds
+7.7 Allocation of fees and expenses between Sub-funds

-All the above fees, duties and charges (other than those borne by the ACD) will be charged to the Fund in respect of which they were incurred.
+All the above fees, duties and charges (other than those borne by the ACD) will be charged to the Sub-fund in respect of which they were incurred.
 This includes any charges and expenses incurred in relation to the Register of Shareholders, except that these will be allocated and charged to each class of Shares on a basis agreed between the ACD and the Depositary.

-Where an expense is not considered to be attributable to any one Fund, the expense will normally be allocated in a manner which the ACD considers fair to Shareholders generally.
-This will normally be pro rata to the Net Asset Value of the relevant Funds.
+Where an expense is not considered to be attributable to any one Sub-fund, the expense will normally be allocated in a manner which the ACD considers fair to Shareholders generally.
+This will normally be pro rata to the Net Asset Value of the relevant Sub-funds.